Tom Hanks And Rita Wilson Have Tested Positive For Coronavirus

 Warner Bros., who are producing the film, released a statement to Deadline, though they didn’t name Hanks and/or Wilson.

-“We have been made aware that a company member from our Elvis feature film, which is currently in pre-production in The Gold Coast, Australia, has tested positive for COVID-19 (coronavirus).
+“We have been made aware that a company member from our Elvis feature film, which is currently in pre-production in The Gold Coast, Australia, has tested positive for COVID-19.

 We are working closely with the appropriate Australian health agencies to identify and contact anyone who may have come in direct contact with the individual.
 The health and safety of our company members is always our top priority, and we are taking precautions to protect everyone who works on our productions around the world.